A vacation to Rarotonga and the Cook Islands will change your life. Guaranteed. You see, I love the Cook Islands.

 So why all this talk of Hawaii and Hana?
-Many Americans have heard or have visited Hana.
+Many Americans have heard of or have visited Hana.
 While very few have heard of Rarotonga and the Cook Islands.
 It seems that just as Hawaii is popular with Americans, the Cooks are popular with New Zealanders.

 Additionally, Americans can relate to Hana.
-Hana is a good example of what “old” Hawaii use to feel like, especially on low tourist turnout days.
+Hana is a good example of what “old” Hawaii used to feel like, especially on low tourist turnout days.
 This sensation of “old” Hawaii is alive and obtainable in the Cook Islands.

 The Journey Begins – Aitutaki

 Our journey started here, in Rarotonga, where we took a small propeller plane aboard Air Rarotonga to the outlying island of Aitutaki, about a 45-minute flight away.
 Flying over Aitutaki is an awe-inspiring experience.
-The elevated perspective is the only way to take in the entire nine-mile long lagoon.
+The elevated perspective is the only way to take in the entire nine-mile-long lagoon.

 The turquoise waters and desolate sandy white beaches become even more intensified as you slowly progress to the ground.